Skip to main content

 • All data collected by ADEQ will be validated, verified and also made available to the public through an interactive map on ADEQ’s website | View Map >

-When PFAS are detected at a public water system during an ADEQ sampling event, ADEQ will contact the public water system to discuss EPA’s recommendations that they:
+When PFAS are detected at a public water system during an ADEQ sampling event, ADEQ will contact the public water system to discuss the need to:

 • Take steps to inform customers,

-• Undertake additional sampling to assess the level, scope, and source of contamination.
+• Additional sampling will be undertaken to assess the level, scope, and source of contamination.

 Introduction to PFAS in Arizona